-The FASB issued SFAS No. 141R (revised 2007), "Business Combinations." which significantly changes the financial accounting and reporting for business combination transactions.
-SFAS No. 141R requires the acquiring entity in a business combination to recognize all (and only) the assets acquired and liabilities assumed in the transaction and establishes the acquisition date fair value as the measurement objective for all assets acquired and liabilities assumed in the transactions of this standard will, among other things, impact the determination of acquisition-date fair value of consideration paid in a business combination (including contingent consideration); exclude transaction costs from acquisition accounting; and change accounting practices for acquired contingencies, acquisition-related restructuring costs, in-process research and development, indemnification assets, and tax benefits.
-For the Company, SFAS No. 141R is effective for business combinations occurring after May 31, 2009.
-The Company is currently evaluating the future impacts and disclosures of this standard.
+In December 2007, the FASB issued new guidance which significantly changes the financial accounting and reporting for business combination transactions.
+The new guidance requires the acquiring entity in a business combination to recognize all (and only) the assets acquired and liabilities assumed in the transaction and establishes the acquisition date fair value as the measurement objective for all assets acquired and liabilities assumed in a business combination.
+Certain provisions of the new guidance will, among other things, impact the determination of acquisition-date fair value of consideration paid in a business combination (including contingent consideration); exclude transaction costs from acquisition accounting; and change accounting practices for acquired contingencies, acquisition-related restructuring costs, in-process research and development, indemnification assets, and tax benefits.
+The Company adopted the new guidance on June 1, 2009.
+The Company acquisition of Lifecore (see Note 2) was subject to the provisions of this new guidance, under which the Company recognizing \$2.7 million of expenses related to the acquisition during the fiscal year ended May 30, 2010.
+These expenses are classified as other expenses.